-A BILL TO BE ENTITLED

-AN ACT TO CLARIFY RULEMAKING AND ENFORCEMENT AUTHORITY FOR DAY CARE HEALTH ISSUES.

-The General Assembly of North Carolina enacts:
+Short Title: Day Care Health Assessment.
+(Public Sponsors: Referred to: March 25, 1991 A BILL TO BE ENTITLED AN ACT TO CLARIFY RULE-MAKING AND ENFORCEMENT AUTHORITY FOR DAY CARE HEALTH ISSUES.
+The General Assembly of North Carolina enacts: Section 1.

-Section 1.
 G.S.
-110-91(1) reads as rewritten:

-(1) Medical Care and Sanitation. - The Commission for Health Services shall adopt rules which establish minimum sanitation standards for day-care facilities and their personnel.
+110-91(1) reads as rewritten: "(1) Medical Care and Sanitation. - The Commission for Health Services shall adopt rules which establish minimum sanitation standards for day-care facilities and their personnel.
 The sanitation rules adopted by the Commission for Health Services shall cover such matters as the cleanliness of floors, walls, ceilings, storage spaces, utensils, and other facilities; adequacy of ventilation; sanitation of water supply, lavatory facilities, toilet facilities, sewage disposal, food protection facilities, bactericidal treatment of eating and drinking utensils, and solid-waste storage and disposal; methods of food preparation and serving; health of staff members; infectious disease control; sleeping facilities; and such other items and facilities as are necessary in the interest of the public health.
 These rules shall be developed in consultation with the Department of Human Resources.
 The Child Day Care Commission shall adopt rules to establish minimum requirements for child and staff health assessments and medical care procedures.
 These rules shall be developed in consultation with the Department of Environment, Health, and Natural Resources.
-Each child shall have a medical examination health assessment by a licensed physician or his authorized agent who is currently approved by the North Carolina Board of Medical Examiners, or comparable certifying board in any state contiguous to North Carolina, by a certified nurse practitioner, or by a public health nurse meeting the Department of Environment, Health, and Natural Resources' Standards for Early Periodic Screening, Diagnosis, and Treatment Program, prior to being admitted or within 30 days following admission to a day-care facility; a record of such examination assessment shall be on file in the records of the facility, provided, however, that no medical certificate health assessment shall be required of any child who is and has been in normal health and whose parent, guardian, or full-time custodian objects in writing to a medical examination-health assessment on religious grounds which conform to the teachings and practice of any recognized church or religious denomination.
+Each child shall have a medical examination by health assessment before being admitted or within 30 days following admission to a day-care facility.
+The assessment shall be done by: (i) a licensed physician physician, or his (ii) the physician's authorized agent who is currently approved by the North Carolina Board of Medical Examiners, or comparable certifying board in any state contiguous to North Carolina, (iii) a certified nurse practitioner, or (iv) a public health nurse meeting the Department of Environment, Health, and Natural Resources' Standards for Early Periodic Screening, Diagnosis, and Treatment Program. prior to being admitted or within 30 days following admission to a day-care facility; a record of such examination-A record of each child's assessment shall be on file in the records of the facility, provided, however, that-facility.
+However, no medical certificate-health assessment shall be required of any child who is and has been in normal health and whose parent, guardian, or fulltime custodian objects in writing to a medical examination-health assessment on religious grounds which conform to the teachings and practice of any recognized church or religious denomination.

-Each child shall be immunized in such manner as to meet the requirements of Articles 9 and 9A of Chapter 130 Part 2 of Article 6 of Chapter 130A of the General Statutes.
+Each child shall be immunized in such a manner as to meet that meets the requirements of Articles 9 and 9A of Chapter 130 Article 6 of Chapter 130A of the General Statutes.
+Statutes and the pertinent rules adopted by the Commission for Health Services.

 Each day-care facility shall have a plan of emergency medical care which shall include provisions for communication with and transportation to a specified medical resource, unless otherwise previously instructed.
-No child receiving day care shall be administered any drug or other medication without specific written instructions from a physician or the child's parent, guardian or fulltime custodian.
-Medical Emergency information on each child in care. including the names, addresses, and telephone numbers of the child's physician and parents, legal guardian or full-time custodian shall be readily available to the staff of the day-care facility in the records of the facility in accordance with a form approved by the Commission for this purpose. while children are in care.
+No child receiving day care shall be administered any drug or other medication without specific written instructions from a physician or the child's parent, guardian or full-time custodian.
+Medical-Emergency information on each child in care, including the names, addresses, and telephone numbers of the child's physician and parents, legal guardian or full-time custodian shall be readily available to the staff of the day-care facility in the records of the facility in accordance with a form approved by the Commission for this purpose, while children are in care.